Jennifer Hudson Ditches ‘The Voice’ Diva Behavior After David Otunga Split

 Of course, her supposed change in attitude only came about because of the endless problems she’s dealing with in her personal life.

-From splitting with David to filing a restraining order against him, and not to forget the allegations that she reportedly cheated on the wrestling fanatic, Jennifer Hudson hasn’t had the best couple of weeks, that’s for sure.
+From splitting with David, to filing a restraining order against him, and not to forget the allegations that she reportedly cheated on the wrestler, Jennifer Hudson hasn’t had the best couple of weeks, that’s for sure.

-The stress and humiliation of it all have definitely humbled Jennifer on set and everyone has taken notice because they reportedly have never this particular side of the singer when she’s working with her mentors and the rest of the crew.
+The stress and humiliation of it all have definitely humbled Jennifer on set, and everyone has taken notice because they’ve reportedly never seen this particular side of the singer when she’s working with her mentors and the rest of the crew.

 Hudson appeared rather emotional and quiet when she headed back on the set of The Voice, but her approach was very friendly, which has made the people around her realize just how much she has been affected by the spit from Otunga.

-Sources say she’s somewhat embarrassed by the stories that have been printed about her, particularly allegations that she had been cheating on her fiancé for a while, which Jennifer Hudson has yet to comment on.
+Sources say she’s somewhat embarrassed by the stories that have been printed about her, particularly allegations that she had been cheating on her fiance for a while, which Hudson has yet to comment on.

 The process of going through such a devastating and heartbreaking time has seemingly made Jennifer Hudson realize how important it is to always be humble and respectful to others.